arcus/education_modules/macros_instructions.md

 - you can call macros from other macros
 - you can include markdown, html, css, and javascript in the text you're subbing in, and it will execute
 - you can pass arguments to macros (especially helpful when your macro includes javascript)
 - you can automatically load all of the macros for another module by just linking to that module as an `import` in your new module's header.
-This means we can have one macro module where we save all of the macros, and then load them all with a single line in each new module.
+This means we can have a separate macro module where we save all of the macros, and then load them all with a single line in each new module.

 ## Example: Overview section

 We have a very formulaic start to every module.
-Currently, we copy-paste most of the boiler plate and use small macros to sub in module-specific text, estimated_time.
+Previously, we copy-pasted most of the boiler plate and used small macros to sub in module-specific text, estimated_time.
 Because we can call macros from other macros, though, we can define a macro for the overview that calls each of the module-specific macros within it.

 ## Example: Lesson Prep sections